kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. It disseminates via the haematogenous route
 	E. It is treated by total thyroidectomy with preservation of the parathyroid glands

-#### Answer: E. It is treated by total thyroidectomy with preservation of the parathyroid glands - ?
+#### Answer: E. It is treated by total thyroidectomy with preservation of the parathyroid glands - TRUE

+Papillary thyroid carcinoma, comprising 85% of thyroid carcinomas, occurs in any age group but especially in children and women younger than 40.
+Classically it presents as a lump in the thyroid or less commonly as a solid swelling in a lymph node draining the thyroid, the primary in the thyroid being undetectable.
+Such a lymph node is often termed a ‘lateral aberrant thyroid’.
+It has an excellent prognosis.
+The 5-year survival rate is 90%, which is scarcely reduced at 10 years.
+Involvement of cervical nodes does not affect the prognosis adversely.
+Papillary carcinoma may be multifocal and metastasises to cervical lymph nodes.
+Its treatment by total thyroidectomy with preservation of the parathyroids is one school of thought on treatment.
+Another school of thought feels that this is rather too radical for a disease carrying such an excellent outlook and advises total thyroid lobectomy on the affected side with subtotal lobectomy on the contralateral side.
+There is a third approach that advocates only local removal of the tumour and T3 suppression of TSH.

 ### Q3.72
 A patient with fat malabsorption caused by biliary tract disease develops vitamin K deficiency.
 Which of the following clotting factors will not be carboxylated in this patient?